pierky/ipdetailscache/README.rst

 Tests
 -----

 Some tests are provided within the tests directory.
-You can run them with nosetests -vs.
+You can run them with ``nosetests -vs``.

 Usage
 =====